mekhaelt/Vocadian/README.md

 Some features are extracted from the raw audio to preserve the natural structure of the signal, while others are computed after applying a fourth-order Butterworth bandpass filter to mimic the human speech range (300 to 1500 Hz).

+All features are smoothed using a short moving average window to reduce the impact of sudden spikes or noise fluctuations across adjacent segments.
+This helps stabilize the final classification and improve overall consistency.

 **Total Spectral Energy**
 Captures the overall power of the signal.
 Human speech generally carries more energy than ambient noise.